GEO & AI Search

 Three questions to ask yourself

-3. Do we have $4K-$8K/mo to invest in this discipline?
-If yes → boutique agency or strong hybrid likely beats DIY economics.
+3. Do we have $4,000-$8,000/mo to invest in this discipline?
+If yes, boutique agency or strong hybrid likely beats DIY economics once FTE cost is counted.

 Red flags in agency selection

-• Sub-$3, 000/mo agencies promising full GEO services, likely thin execution
+• Sub-$3,000/mo agencies promising full GEO services: likely thin execution with junior resources

-• Long lock-in contracts (12+ months) in a category this new
+• Long lock-in contracts (12+ months) in a category evolving this fast

-• Guaranteed citation counts, not possible to honestly promise
+• Guaranteed citation counts: not possible to honestly promise in any AI engine

-• ChatGPT-only tracking in 2026, single-engine coverage misses most of the action
+• ChatGPT-only tracking in 2026: single-engine coverage misses a meaningful share of the AI citation surface